NikoBK/NikoBK.github.io/_posts/2025-11-5-linux-cpp-networking.md

 ---
 # II: Creating the Client
 For this, you guessed it, we need to make a `client` directory within the same directory of which we made the `server` directory.
-Like with `server`, create two subfolders in `client`: `include` and `src`.
+Like with `server`, create two subfolders in the `client` directory: `include` and `src`.
 Additionally, make a `CMakeLists.txt` file there too:
 ```cmake
 cmake_minimum_required(VERSION 3.16)
 project(server LANGUAGES CXX)